YashrajDahiya0036/Git_Tutorial/git.md

   - To set name of master branch `git config --global init.defaultBranch <name>`

 - Adding(Staging) files
-  - To add a file to stage(start tracking)
+  - To add a file to stage
     <pre>git add filename</pre>
   - To add all files
     <pre>git add ./</pre>